dancomputer/HydroMet-Clustering/README.md

 ## Data
 Clusters are marked as xxxx where the first digit is the region and the last three are the cluster number within the region.

-The results, 'Clustered_Data_v1a.nc4', along with the neccesary input files, are uploaded to the [_CropWeather_Risk_ GDrive](https://drive.google.com/drive/u/1/folders/1mB1umEvFzYN4-NWyQZRF-QI8yr9iBoNv).
+The results 'Clustered_Data_v1a.nc4' are uploaded to the [_CropWeather_Risk_ GDrive](https://drive.google.com/drive/u/1/folders/1mB1umEvFzYN4-NWyQZRF-QI8yr9iBoNv).

 To index days based on years, use DaysBefore() from MakeBioClimVars.py.
 Averaged planting/maturity day can take non-integer values so might need to be rounded.

 The conda environemnt with compatible package versions is named "HydroMet-Clustering_PythonEnvironment.yml".